xye7ei/metaparse/README.md

 The result is a `ParseTree` object with tuple representation.
 A parse leaf is just a `Token` object represented as ```(<token-name>: '<lexeme>')@[<position-in-input>]```.

 Having this tree, calling ```tr.translate()``` returns the same result as `interpret`.
-With LALR parser, the method `interpret` performs on-the-fly interpretation without producing any parse trees explicitly.
+With LALR parser, the method `interpret` performs on-the-fly interpretation without producing any parse tree explicitly.

 # Design